When is International Rabbit Day?

 There are charities and welfare bodies that take care and protect rabbits, and if you want to have a Happy Bunny Day, you can celebrate with them by giving donations, reading and learning more about them, or adopting a rabbit.

 A male rabbit is called a duck, a female rabbit is a doe, and a young rabbit is a kitten.
 You can eat rabbits or keep them as pets.
-Read our article and find out All About National Iguana Awareness Day (8 September).
+Read our article and find out all about National Iguana Awareness Day.